Help us protect ecosystems and make a difference to the lives of rural people in Southwest Madagascar

 Whether it’s a gap year diving break, furthering your studies abroad, or just a break in your travels to do something different, volunteering with Reef Doctor is an experience you’ll carry with you for the rest of your life.
 Our volunteer programmes are a unique opportunity to experience Madagascar, its people, and its culture, whilst contributing to conservation and sustainable community development.

 You can make a lasting impact by assisting our team in a variety of research, conservation, management, and community development projects.
-Take part in the on-going monitoring and restoration of coral reefs, community education, aquaculture, turtle conservation, and much more!
+Take part in the on-going monitoring and restoration of coral reefs and mangroves, community education, aquaculture, turtle conservation, and much more!

 Our programmes are designed with the community at their heart; our work is directed at helping local communities develop and grow while conserving their culture and resources.
 A Reef Doctor expedition is all about making a difference and you’ll be contributing to helping us fulfil our long term ecological and social objectives in the Bay of Ranobe.